-Vermont Harvest of the Month (HOM) for November is kale!
-By now most people know how nutritious the ubiquitous cold season green is and how everybody should eat more of it.
-There are lots of great recipes for including kale in your everyday cooking – including a bunch of kid-friendly recipes HOM developed for Farm-to-School programs.
+By now, most people know how nutritious Kale, the ubiquitous cold season green, is and how everybody should eat more of it.
+There are many great recipes for including kale in your everyday cooking — including a bunch of kid-friendly recipes VT Harvest of the Month developed for Farm-to-School programs.

-- easy – with only 3 ingredient and one pan it doesn’t get any simpler.
+- easy – with only 3 ingredients and one pan, it doesn’t get any simpler.

 - great fall and early winter recipe I can make with all locally grown food!